When it comes to operating a practice, patient experience is everything—perhaps in more ways than you might expect.

 You can print out and fill out our New Patient Form in the comfort of your own home before coming in, saving you time filling it out in the waiting room.
 It gets us to the important part of diagnosing and treating your problem all that much faster, too.

-Other Things You Can Expect from an Appointment
+Other Things You Can Expect from a Long Island Podiatry Appointment

 As we mentioned earlier, getting the full story on your condition and needs is essential for determining the best form of treatment for you.
 That means we’ll likely be asking questions.